-Thousands and thousands of cancelled appointments have yet to be rescheduled, thanks to the COVID-19 pandemic.
-Hair appointments, in particular, have taken a backseat to caution.
-Many people haven’t visited a barber since the pandemic began, but it turns out their overlong hair can actually do some good.
-Wig makers are urging anyone planning a trip to the hair salon to consider donating their unwanted hair.
+Though hair appointments took a backseat to caution during the first year of the pandemic and though people hadn’t visited a barber in many months, it turns out their overlong hair can actually do some good.
+Wig makers are urging anyone planning a trip to the hair salon during the COVID pandemic to consider donating their unwanted hair.

 A number of wigmakers, many of whom make wigs for people with cancer, are seeing a welcome surge in donations as the pandemic rages on.
+In the U.S. and in Canada.
 “Listen, there’s never enough hair,” Martino Cartier, founder of the New Jersey-based Wigs & Wishes, said.
 “We get donations every day and it’s never enough, so this is definitely a silver lining for us.”

 2020 broke a donation record for Sparrow Hospital’s annual hair donation drive in Michigan.
-Many contributions came from brand new donors, many of whom credit the pandemic for pushing them to consider donation.
+Many contributions came from brand new donors, many of whom credit the pandemic for pushing them to consider donation (overall, Sparrow Health received a record 487 donations).
 This upward shift in charity appears to come, in large part, from an urge to do good in the midst of mass uncertainty.
 People feel largely helpless and have jumped at the chance to feel useful on a broader scale.

 The longer waits between cuts is also feeding the necessary, and coveted, market for longer wigs.
 As noted by JoAn Nicely, founder of Mississippi’s Pink Heart Funds, long wigs are always in high demand.
 “We’re getting 15-, 16-inch ponytails, which is fabulous, because most of the young girls that want wigs want long wigs,” she told CNN.